The thirst for novelty in the lifestyle can often seem unquenchable.

 FOMO and envy often seem to suck the pleasure out of the moment.
 We are focused on the pursuit, but not the experience.
 The very moment of experiencing satisfaction becomes fleeting in the face of a new longing.

 A new fantasy to explore, a new couple to spend time with, a new party to attend, a new scenario to role-play.

 The scope of things we have not tried or that we do not possess will always seem larger than the scope of things we have tried and have.

 It’s not only about craving something others have.
 It’s about wanting it as soon as possible (or right now, if possible).

-The one thing that we don’t have is likely to command all of our present attention in the face of FOMO or overwhelming envy.
+The one thing we don’t have is likely to command all our present attention in the face of FOMO or overwhelming envy.